EFPrefix/EFQRCode/USERGUIDE.md

  Magnification is defined as the ratio of actual size to the smallest possible size, and defaults to `nil`.

  Directly setting the `size` parameter results in low resolution QR code images, so setting the `magnification` is recommended instead.
-If you already have a desired size in mind, we have two helpers methods at your disposal to calculate the magnification that results in the closet dimension: `maxMagnification(lessThanOrEqualTo: CGFloat)` and `minMagnification(greaterThanOrEqualTo: CGFloat)`:
+If you already have a desired size in mind, we have two helpers methods at your disposal to calculate the magnification that results in the closet dimension: `EFQRCodeGenerator.maxMagnification(lessThanOrEqualTo:)` and `EFQRCodeGenerator.minMagnification(greaterThanOrEqualTo:)`.

 ```swift
 let generator = EFQRCodeGenerator(...)